 What is an Alternative Trek?

-The Salkantay Trek is considered an "alternative Trek" but what is an alternative Trek?
+The Salkantay Hike is considered an "alternative trek" but what is an alternative trek?
 An Alternative Trek is a Trek to Machu Picchu which is NOT the Classic Inca Trail.
 The Inca Trail has limited accessibility due to the restricted number of trekkers who can do the Inca Trail Hike each day.
 The alternative treks to Machu Picchu first became popular for those who were not able to secure an Inca Trail permit.
-Now, trekkers actually prefer the advantages of alternative treks such as Salkantay.
-There are fewer people, mules can carry the necessary camping equipment, you Don´t need a permit to hike the Salkantay Trek, etc.
+Now, many trekkers actually prefer the advantages of alternative treks such as Salkantay.
+There are fewer people, mules can carry the necessary camping equipment, and you DON´T need a permit to hike Salkantay!
+You also spend the night in Aguas Calientes and can have a hot shower after 4 days of trekking!

 More FAQs About The Salkantay Trek

-Maps, Altitudes, Hiking Distances and Practical Information about The Salkantay Trek
+Maps, Altitudes, Weather, Distances and Practical Information about Salkantay

 The Sakantay Trek Map

-The best time for the Salkantay Trek is the dry season, which runs from April to October.
-June and July are the busiest months on the Salkantay Trail yet also the driest months and the best months for trekking.
-You can actually hike the Salkantay Trek at any time of the year, but bad weather during the rainy season can cause mudslides and difficult trekking conditions along the Salkantay Trekking route.
+The best time to hike Salkantay is the dry season, which runs from April to October.
+This is winter in The Andes.
+So although it is dry, nighttime temperatures drop below freezing point.
+Make sure you pack a 4-season sleeping bag!
+June and July are the busiest months on the Salkantay Trail.
+They are also the driest months and the best months for trekking.
+You can actually hike the trail at any time of the year.
+However, bad weather during the rainy season can cause mudslides.
+It also causes difficult trekking conditions along the Salkantay Trekking route.
 We recommend avoiding January and February for this reason.
-Peak trekking season on the Salkantay Trek is from April to October.
+Peak trekking season is from April to October.
 This coincides with dry season, however, it is never really entirely dry weather in The Andes!
-The general difference is that the rain is usually in showers and short-lasting as opposed to rainy season when it can settle in for days.
-Dry season is the time of year that enjoys the clearest skies and therefore offers the best views of the stunning surrounding peaks of Humantay and Salkantay.
-The Salkantay Trail is also in the optimum condition for an excellent trekking adventure.
-Shoulder season (April and October) is also a great time of the year with fewer people on the Salkantay Trekking route and the probability of decent weather.
-Here is our rainfall and temperature chart for the Salkantay Trekking route.
+The general difference is that the rain is usually in showers. and short-lasting as opposed to the rainy season when it can settle in for days.
+Dry season is the time of year that enjoys the clearest skies.
+Therefore, the best views of the stunning surrounding peaks of Humantay and Salkantay.
+The Salkantay route is also in optimum condition for an excellent trekking adventure.
+Shoulder season (April and October) is also a great time of the year.
+With fewer people on the trekking route and the probability of decent weather.
+Here is our rainfall and temperature chart for your Salkantay adventure.

 Rainfall and Temperatures on Salkantay

-The Salkantay Trek elevation gain and daily distances are extremely varied on each day of trekking the Salkantay Route.
-The total distance of the Salkantay trekking route is 76 km(46 miles) and takes 5 days and 4 nights.
-On the final day of the Salkantay Trek, you Will visit the iconic Machu Picchu before returning to Cusco in The afternoon.
-The altitude gain on The Salkantay Trek trek ranges from 2434 meters (8,000 ft.) to 4600 m (15,000 ft.) and on each day of the trek the altitude varies dramatically due to the varied terrain of the Andes Mountains.
-The Salkantay Trek difficulty is completely different every day, and as with most Peru treks, The Salkantay Trek is moderate to challenging.
-The altitude of this mountain is higher than other mountains in the Cusco region, and while we do NOT climb the mountain we cross the mountain pass at 4600m (15,000 ft).
-It is important to acclimatize in Cusco at least 2 days prior to The Salkantay Trek so that you do not suffer from altitude symptoms along the remote regions of the Salkantay Trek. (read our acclimatization tips here).
+The elevation gain and daily distances are extremely varied.
+This is on each day of trekking the Salkantay Route.
+The total distance of the trekking route is 76 km(46 miles) and takes 5 days and 4 nights.
+On the final day of the trek, you will visit the iconic Machu Picchu.
+You will then head to the train station and on to Cusco in the afternoon.
+The altitude gain on Salkantay ranges from 2434 meters (8,000 ft.) to 4600 m (15,000 ft.).
+On each day of the trek, the altitude varies dramatically.
+This is due to the varied terrain of the Andes Mountains.
+The trek difficulty is completely different every day.
+As is the case with most Peru treks.
+Salkantay is considered moderate to challenging.
+The altitude of this mountain is higher than other mountains in the Cusco region.
+While we do NOT climb the mountain, we cross the mountain pass at 4600m (15,000 ft).
+It is important to acclimatize in Cusco at least 2 days prior to the hike.
+This is so that you do not suffer from altitude symptoms along the remote regions of this Andean trail. (read our acclimatization tips here).
 Here is a table of daily distances and altitude gains to prepare for the Salkantay Trek to Machu Picchu!

 Distances and Elevation Gain on The Salkantay Trek

-How To Be A Responsible Traveler On The Salkantay Trek to Machu Picchu
++How To Be A Responsible Traveler On The Salkantay Trek

-Traveling to a country as diverse and culturally rich as Peru is an incredible experience that can leave a lasting impact on both the traveler and the destination.
-As tourism continues to grow in Peru, especially in the Machu Picchu region, it's essential for visitors to be mindful of their actions and choices to ensure that their presence contributes positively to the local communities, environment, and culture.
-Here, we will aim to provide valuable insights and guidelines on how to be a responsible trekker on The Salkantay Trek to Machu Picchu to protect Peru's stunning natural landscapes and unique cultural heritage.
+Travel to a country as diverse and culturally rich as Peru is an incredible experience.
+It can leave a lasting impact on both the traveler and the destination.
+Tourism continues to grow in Peru, especially in the Machu Picchu region.
+So visitors should be mindful of their actions and choices.
+This ensures that their presence contributes positively to the local communities.
+As well as the environment, and culture.
+Here, we will provide valuable insights and guidelines on how to be a responsible trekker.
+This is all along The Salkantay Trek to Machu Picchu hike.
+This is so we can protect Peru's stunning natural landscapes.
+As well as preserve the unique cultural heritage.

 Approaching The Apu Salkantay